Updated 10/04/25

 Tropical gardens are becoming increasingly popular in Britain.
-Their exotic and relaxing presence makes us feel like we’re on holiday without even leaving home.
+Their relaxing presence makes us feel like we’re on holiday without even leaving home.

 The plants are impactful and contemporary, but the overall feel is timeless, and they’re also really low maintenance.